Keats/vincentprouillet/content/blog/overview-package-management-python.md

 django-widget-tweaks==1.4.1
 ```

-While it is not required, every requirement files I have seen were using `==` to
+While it is not required, every requirement files I have seen were using `==`, also called requirement pinning, to
 depend on the exact versions to ensure reproducibility.
 Well, as much reproducibility
 as a mutable package index allows anyway as we will see later.